GENI-NSF/geni-tools/README-omni.txt

 Slice credential is usually retrieved from the Slice Authority.
 But with the `--slicecredfile` option it is read from that file, if it exists.

+Users and SSH Keys:
-The omni_config `users` section is used to get a set of SSH keys that should be loaded onto the remote node to allow SSH login, if the remote resource and aggregate support this.
+By default, the omni_config `users` section is used to get a set of SSH keys that should be loaded onto the remote node to allow SSH login, if the remote resource and aggregate support this.
+2 options control this:
+ - `--ignoreConfiguUsers': When supplied, ignore the omni_config `users` and do not install any keys listed there.
+ - `--useSliceMembers`: When supplied and you use a framework/clearinghouse that supports it (i.e. type `chapi), query the clearinghouse for all configured members of the slice and their public SSH keys.
+Also install those users and keys.

 Note you likely want to check `sliverstatus` to ensure your resource comes up.
 And check the sliver expiration time; you may want to call `renewsliver` to extend the expiration time.